Oleg A. Korolev

+Much of his art work depicts biblical stories inspired by the Eastern Orthodox of Russia.
+He lives with his family in Moscow.

 Education

 Since 1979 studied in the Studio of the Classical Drawing (Vilnius, Lithuanian SSR).
 In 1981 in the Art Studio and in the Art School (Yevpatoria, Ukrainian SSR).
 From 1984 to 1990 he studied and graduated from the Crimean Art College in Simferopol (Ukrainian SSR).